xxdoc/VBA-VB6-Framework/README.md

 # VBA-VB6-Framework

-.Net like library for VBA/VB6
+a slowly growing .Net like library for VBA/VB6